DataStax-Examples/google-cloud-functions-nodejs/README.md

 ### Setup
 Before running with this example, head over to the [SETUP-README](SETUP-README.md) for instructions on how to
 1. launch an instance in Google Cloud
-2. install and start a DataStax Distribution of Apache Cassandra database
+2. install and start a Cassandra database
 3. setup your local development environment for Node.js and [serverless](https://serverless.com)

 Once the above is completed, you will have all of the needed pieces in place to run this example.